deltachat/deltachat-core-rust/README.md

 integrated by many chat bots and higher level applications, allowing to securely participate in the globally scaled e-mail server network.
-We provide a reproducibly-built `deltachat-rpc-server` static binary that offers a STDIN/STDOUT-based high level JsonRPC API for instant messaging purposes.
+We provide a reproducibly-built `deltachat-rpc-server` static binary that offers a stdio-based high level JsonRPC API for instant messaging purposes.
 The following protocols are implemented without requiring API users to know about them:

 - secure TLS setup with DNS caching and other resiliency features